Can Running Shoes Cause Sciatica?

 If you’re experiencing any of these sciatic symptoms, make an appointment with your doctor or physical therapist to talk about possible treatment options.
 With the right care and support, it’s possible to manage sciatica and reduce its impact on your life.
 And remember, if you’re suffering from back pain that lasts for more than a few days without showing signs of improvement, make sure to see your doctor as soon as possible for further assessment and diagnosis.

-Role of Shoes in Sciatica
+Role Of Shoes In Sciatica

 Sciatica disrupts the day-to-day life of runners.
 In most cases, the further aggravation of pain can be avoided with the use of great footwear.
 Shoe selection may not seem a crucial issue, however, for runners, shoes are the most important possession.